(Click on + for prices and bookings)

 Day 14.
 Birding Atherton Tablelands

-The signature species at Kingfisher Park Birdwatchers Lodge, Buff-breasted Paradise Kingfisher, is fully migratory in this part of its range, arriving in November to nest with the advent of the rainy season.
+The signature species at Kingfisher Park Birdwatchers Lodge, Buff-breasted Paradise Kingfisher, is fully migratory in this part of its range, arriving to nest in November with the advent of the rainy season.
 We carefully time this itinerary to coincide with the arrival of this spectacular kingfisher to the Atherton Tablelands.
-Otherwise the day will be mostly about connecting with species that we may have previously missed during our travels, such as Yellow-breasted Boatbill and Noisy Pitta.
-The high altitude rainforest at Mount Lewis offers another chance at Golden Bowerbird, Fernwren, Mountain Thornbill, and more.
-Evening spotlighting on the lodge grounds may produce a Lesser Sooty Owl or a Barking Owl.

 Day 16.
 Daintree River Cruise

-After some optional early morning birding, to connect with any birds we may still be missing, we will transfer to the Cairns International Airport, where the tour ends.
+After some optional early-morning birding in Cairns we transfer to the Cairns Airport, where the tour ends mid-morning.